-A full-time Nurse Practitioner (N.P.) is at the school Monday through Friday to assist parents and students with medical needs.
+A part-time Nurse Practitioner (N.P.) is at the school Monday through Friday from 8:00 a.m. -12:00 p.m. to assist parents and students with medical needs.
 In accordance with state law, no drug or internal medicine of any kind, except those prescribed by a physician, may be given to a pupil at school.
 If your child has asthma and uses an inhaler, please talk to the nurse practitioner about the Inhaler Use Policy.